-Most metatarsal problems develop when something changes in the way one’s foot normally works (mechanics), affecting how one’s weight is distributed.
+Most inflammation occurring around the capsule and metatarsal heads develops when something changes in the way one’s foot normally works (mechanics), affecting how one’s weight is distributed.
 This can put excess pressure on the metatarsals, leading to inflammation and pain, especially in the metatarsal heads.

 Sometimes a single factor can lead to metatarsalgia.
 More often, several factors are involved, including: